Federal government support programs

 Issues with CRA number

-The CMPA is nearing the successful conclusion of our months-long advocacy campaign to address the challenges faced by producers attempting to access the Canada Emergency Wage Subsidy (CEWS).
-Bill C-20, which passed on July 21 in Parliament, modifies CEWS eligibility requirements, allowing eligible employers utilizing the CRA business payroll number of a payroll service provider to access the program.
+The CMPA has successfully completed a months-long advocacy campaign to address the challenges faced by producers attempting to access the Canada Emergency Wage Subsidy (CEWS).
+Bill C-20, which has now become law, modifies CEWS eligibility requirements, allowing eligible employers utilizing the CRA business payroll number of a payroll service provider to access the program.
 This change is retroactive to the launch of the program in March 2020.
-The Bill now goes to the Senate, following which it can receive Royal Assent to become law.
+While the application process is now open, we have discovered an additional administrative burden involved with CRA that complicates the processing of claims but does not preclude companies from applying.
+The CMPA is working with the government to resolve this issue.

 Other important changes to CEWS were also addressed in the legislation, including an extension of the program until November 21, 2020.
 In the Bill, the government also proposes a further extension of CEWS, until December 19, 2020.
 Further details about the extension of CEWS beyond November 21 have yet to be announced.
 A summary of the key changes impacting CMPA members is below.